Table of Contents:

 - For dispute-related issues, construction management software helps because it can assist you in becoming more transparent.
 You’ll be documenting everything, and you can share data more easily with stakeholders.

 - For inconsistent reporting or erroneous reports, making it easier to submit field reports through mobile software is the key.
-Reports can be filled out on site using standardized templates, too.
+Daily reports can be filled out on site using standardized templates, too.
 Some reports can be automated, eliminating the risk of human error.

 - For documentation issues, consider this: Around 40% of all construction companies still use paper plans for their jobs.
 Those could become difficult to locate.
 Switching to a cloud-based system keeps everything accessible anywhere the internet is available.